 The original white and black balls were made out of a single sheet of rubber in a three-leaf clover pattern.
 Over time, and as the demands of the game increased, the balls were made into two half-shells.
 The color didn’t change again after 1972, but special types of tennis balls were later introduced into the game.

 Balls that were approved for high altitude were introduced in 1989, and two other types of ball (Type 1 and Type 3) were introduced in 2002.
 The Type 1 ball is a fast-speed ball that is slightly harder than the regular ball (Type 2) that is used for a court surface that is considered slow.
 The Type 3 ball is slower and larger than the regular Type 2 ball and is intended for a faster court.
 Each type of ball is available to a player based on the court’s location and type.

 The color of a tennis ball is just a small part that has changed about tennis balls.
-Research using wind tunnels where the aerodynamic properties of a tennis ball have been studied, along with the result of the impact of ball, have allowed the seemingly simple tennis ball to be refined as players have become faster and stronger, rackets and string technology has improved, and court surfaces have become more advanced.
+The result of the impact on the ball has been studied, and wind tunnels have been used to study the aerodynamic properties of a tennis ball.
+This research has been used to make a better tennis ball since players have become faster and stronger, rackets and string technology have improved, and court surfaces have become more advanced.